Joshal-Leon/fsd_cia1/README.md

 ---

-# 🚀 How to Run the Project
+# How to Run the Project

-1. Download or clone the project.
+1. Clone the project and paste in vs code.
 2. Open the project folder.
 3. Ensure all images and the CSS file are in the correct location.
 4. Open **index.html** in Google Chrome or any modern browser.